apider/whale-alert-es-pub/README.md

 I save this cursor in a file called <code>cursor.json</code> to be loaded on program/container restarts so we dont re-fetch old data.

+The <code>manifest.yaml</code> has a PVC & mount defined for this.

+If you run pure <code>docker</code> you need to create & use a volume for it.

 If you get <code>{'result': 'error', 'message': 'value out of range for start parameter.
 For the Free plan the maximum transaction history is 3600 seconds'}</code> then your cursor is more than 3600 seconds old, and you need to delete it or set to <code>0-0-0</code> to get going again.
 It is not done by the code.
-This 'error' will happen if your code is 'offline' for more than 1 hour and you have an 'old' cursor.
-Probably will fix this later...

-The <code>manifest.yaml</code> has a PVC & mount defined for this.

-If you run pure <code>docker</code> you need to create & use a volume for it.
+will fix this later...

 ### Elasticsearch config
 See 'Config ENV vars' above.